As of 4pm Tuesday Saturday 31 July,...

-This month, the autumn crop was planted, featuring over 42 varieties of lettuce, sorrel, tomatoes, sugar snap peas, garlic and grapevines to name just a few.
-The seedlings have been selected to not only supply and compliment the menus of Lobby Bar and other in-house restaurants, but to pay homage to the hotel owners’ Lebanese heritage.
+Featuring over 42 varieties of lettuce, vegetables, herbs, and more, the seedlings have been selected to not only supply and compliment the menus of Lobby Bar and other in-house restaurants, Hellenika, sAme sAme and BIÀNCA – but to pay homage to the hotel owners’ Lebanese heritage.

 Lobby Bar Head Chef, Andy Gunn said, “The goal is to achieve zero waste, the menu is flexible enabling us to replace ingredients where required”.
 It’s Andy, who alongside the Future Wild team, will continue to farm The Calile garden, “it sets Lobby Bar apart from other venues and as a chef, it’s an amazing tool and privilege to have this on the roof,” he said.

 The produce has been planted with organic, biodynamic and permaculture principles in mind – by growing nasturtium, borage, marigolds and alyssum, pests will be organically controlled and the neighbouring honeybees fed.
-To overcome Brisbane’s volatile weather, The Calile’s architect, Ingrid Richards of Richards And Spence, has designed a custom-arched trellis to sit over the planters to encourage green canopy growth – made up of plants like grapevines, peas and cucumbers that will in turn, protect the crops.
+To overcome Brisbane’s volatile weather, The Calile’s architect, Ingrid Richards of Richards and Spence, has designed a custom-arched trellis (look up, you can see these from street level) to sit over the planters to encourage green canopy growth – made up of plants like grapevines, peas and cucumbers that will in turn, protect the crops.

 The bees and the bees, no birds